Wuhan Gators

-The Wuhan Gators are a professional arena football team based in Wuhan, Hubei.
-They are members of the China Arena Football League (CAFL).
+The Wuhan Gators were a professional arena football team based in Wuhan, Hubei.
+They were members of the China Arena Football League (CAFL).
 They were originally called the Shenzhen Naja and were based in Shenzhen, Guangdong.
 They were named after the species of cobra that lives in the region.
 Their home stadium was the Shenzhen Dayun Arena.
 In 2017, the Naja relocated to become the Wuhan Gators.